 Struggling with a sugar addiction?

 If you have a painful, compulsive relationship with sugar, and want to unhook from painful sugar cravings, sugar binges, or an insatiable drive for sugar, I can help.
-I help help people heal the internal drive for sugar so that they can follow through on their desire to eat a low or no sugar diet.

-You heal a sugar compulsion by softening the heart, building emotional tolerance, by feeling cravings more, not less; through emotional honesty, and by healing the inner dynamics that drive the impulse to binge on sugar in the first place.
+You heal a sugar compulsion by softening the heart, building emotional tolerance, by feeling cravings more, not less; through emotional honesty, and by healing the inner dynamics that feed the impulse to binge on sugar in the first place.